66noa24/startup/README.md

   Finished secondary script, which copies over all config files

 # Todo
-- [ ] Add helix themes folder to git tree, and update secondary
+- [ ] Add desktop and laptop configuration options.
+  So that I can choose which setup I want
 - [ ] Explanation of intial, secondary, and tertiary scripts.
+- [x] Add helix themes folder to git tree, and update secondary